uptycslabs/terraform-aws-uptycs/modules/cspm_integration/README.md

 ## Features

-The CSPM integration module will perform the following actions:
+The CSPM integration module performs the following actions:

-1. Create a new aws Iam role using `role_name` with trust relationship policy containing Principal of value of `upt_account_id` and sts condition under string match with UUID of value `external_id`.
+1. Creates a new AWS IAM role using `role_name` with trust relationship policy containing Principal of value of `upt_account_id` and an STS condition that matches the UUID value of `external_id`.
-1. Create and attach the `UptycsReadOnlyPolicy` inline policy to a new role.
+1. Creates and attaches the inline policy `UptycsReadOnlyPolicy` to the new role.
-1. Attach `policy/job-function`/ViewOnlyAccess` AWS managed policy to a new role.
-1. Attach `policy/SecurityAudit` AWS managed policy to a new role.
+1. Attaches the following AWS managed policies to the new role:
+   - `policy/job-function`/ViewOnlyAccess`
+   - `policy/SecurityAudit`
-1. Attach permission boundary based on input `permissions_boundary_policy_arn`
+1. Attaches permission boundary `permissions_boundary_policy_arn` based on input.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->